andgoy/smoothFlooringDigest/README.md

 "How will this help me?"

-Can be used as a template for sending emails repeatedly.
+Can be used as a template for sending emails repeatedly to a list of people.